StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 child_fld = β(parent_fld, weights[fork_index])
 ```

-- Left-fold by $β$ over the weights, modulated by task ID bits
+Accumulate = left-fold by $β$ over active weights (bits in task ID)

 ---
 # Generalized proof

-Collision resistance with interleaved main RNG usage
+_Can we prove collision resistance with interleaved main RNG usage?_

-- Suppose two different tasks have the same reduction value
+Suppose two different tasks have the same reduction value
 - Can rewind through indices where task ID bits are equal
   - because $s \mapsto β(s, w)$ is bijective
 - Can also rewind through matching usages of main RNG